-In our busy culture, there’s an emphasis on speed and getting as much done as possible.
+In our busy culture, there’s an emphasis on speed and getting as much done as possible, frequently little appreciation for the power of a pause.

 This is reflected in our long ‘to do’ lists, our body movements and our speech.